hrgdavor/jsx6/apps/repl/public/demistify.jsx.md

 ## JSX tag

-Let's start with the basic example of what a single `JSX` tag looks like and how it translatest to JavaScript.
+Let's start with the basic example of what a single `JSX` tag looks like and how it translates to JavaScript.

 A `JSX` tag is simply converted to a `function call` where
 - first parameter - is tag name